Marco444/CI-CD/README.md

 # CI/CD

-This is a project that seeks to provide a continuos integration and deployment solution for a full-stack web application, as well as a AWS architecture defined in terraform
+This is a project that seeks to provide a continuos integration and deployment solution for a full-stack web application, as well as a AWS architecture defined in terraform.

 ## LendARead's Goal